 The reality is, the majority of crops grown worldwide do not go towards feeding people, they become feed for livestock.
 And this is way more than throwing livestock our leftover scraps.
 Around 85 percent of soy grown globally is ground into soy meal that becomes livestock feed.
 Additionally, for every 100 calories of grain fed to livestock, we only get three calories of beef in return.
 If one person were to skip eating meat for one day and eat only plant-based instead, they could save enough grain to feed 40 people.
 By diverting the grain we feed to animals to people, on whole we could feed 1.4 billion hungry people.

 3. Water Pollution

-Waste lagoons can also break and leak into local water ways where the nutrients can cause toxic algae blooms that kill marine life.
-To give you an idea of the potential impact: in 2011 an Illinois hog farm leaked 200,000 gallons of manure into a local creak and over 110,000 fish were killed.
+Waste lagoons can also break and leak into local waterways where the nutrients can cause toxic algae blooms that kill marine life.
+To give you an idea of the potential impact: in 2011 an Illinois hog farm leaked 200,000 gallons of manure into a local creek and over 110,000 fish were killed.

 4. Air Pollution

 You might not think that a farm would be a driving source of air pollution, but factory farms are veritable pollution spewing machines.
 The United Nations Food and Agriculture Organization (FAO) estimates that livestock production is responsible for 14.5 percent of global greenhouse gas emissions, while other organizations like the Worldwatch Institute have estimated it could be as much as 51 percent.
 While these emissions come from a mixture of animals, factory farms themselves and through emissions associated with deforestation – animal agriculture is still the leading cause of climate change.